 For example, you may find that having a low cost policy with a high deductible makes the most sense for you and your risk tolerance, or you may decide that you would prefer to pay a slightly higher premium for the peace of mind that you won’t have to pay much out of pocket to recover from a loss.

 Areas that are prone to devastating natural disasters or that have high crime rates typically have higher rental insurance rates.
 Insurers will look at the crime rate and risk of disaster in the specific area, or ZIP code, where your rental home is located and use it to determine your insurance rates.

 The highest average renters insurance rates in the country are in Mississippi, where residents pay an average insurance rate of $252 per year.
 Homes in this state are frequently damaged by hurricanes, tornadoes and severe thunderstorms.
 On the other hand, residents in North Dakota, a state that has a low crime rate and very little risk of natural disasters, pay an average of $115 a year.

 Determining your cost for renters insurance on your own can be tricky.
 Many insurance websites will require you to enter a lot of personal data to get a quote, and it can be difficult to see how altering various options can affect your rate.
 Some sites will not provide you with a rate online, but instead will have a sales representative give you a call.

-The easiest way to learn how much or how little renters insurance will cost you is to speak with an agent in the Trusted Choice network.
+The easiest way to learn how much or how little renters insurance will cost you is to speak with an independent insurance agent.
 A member agent can help you assess your coverage needs and will compare renters insurance costs from several different insurance companies to find a policy priced at a competitive rate.
 Find your local agent today to get more information and an obligation-free quote for renters insurance.